Generally, educators don’t expect teacher gifts.

 - Locking glass lunch containers are useful.

-Remember, teacher gifts like wine, beer, and multi-tools should be given directly by the parent to the teacher.
+Remember, teacher gifts like wine, beer, other alcohol and multi-tools should be given directly by the parent to the teacher.
 Outside the classroom or school could be the safest option.

 If you have a few kids at school, giving gifts to teachers and coaches can become an expensive exercise.